philterd/philter/docs/docs/api_and_sdks/api/redact_lists_api.md

 A `PUT` **appends** to the current lists rather than replacing them.
 Each field's terms are added to whatever the list already contains; the existing terms are kept.
 This is the difference between the two write methods:

-* `POST` — sets each list to *exactly* the terms you send.
+* `POST` sets each list to *exactly* the terms you send.
 Terms not included are removed; an omitted or empty list is **cleared**.
-* `PUT` — *adds* the terms you send to the current list.
+* `PUT` *adds* the terms you send to the current list.
 Existing terms are kept; an omitted or empty list is **left unchanged**.

 ### Request Body

-The same shape as the replace request — a JSON object with two optional string-array fields:
+The same shape as the replace request, a JSON object with two optional string-array fields:

 * `alwaysRedact` - Terms to add to the always-redact list.
 * `neverRedact` - Terms to add to the never-redact list.